JeremiahKaren/35percent.github.io/letters/2016-13-13-mayor-viability-spd.md

 We are a campaign group which was set up in response to Southwark Council's repeated failure to ensure that developments provide the 35% affordable housing quota required by its planning policy.

-Within the course of our campaigning activities, we have gained a thorough understanding of viability and have given evidence at examinations in public, public inquiries and Tribunal hearings into the disclosure of viability information.
+Within the course of our campaigning activities, we have gained a thorough understanding of viability and have given evidence at examinations in public, public inquiries and Tribunal hearings into viability testing and the disclosure of viability information.

-Whilst we welcome the Mayor's attempts to provide more detailed guidance on viability testing and affordable housing provision, we have some serious reservations about the draft SPG.
+Whilst we welcome the Mayor's attempts to provide more detailed guidance on viability and affordable housing provision, we have some serious reservations about the draft SPG.
 These are laid out as follows:

 ## The Mayor and Referrable Applications